North Carolina Court Records

 North Carolina Marriage Records

 North Carolina marriage records are official files and documentation maintained by government organizations that contain information about marriages in the state.
+Historically, churches played a significant role in preserving marriage records before civil records became standard.
 A marriage record may include the following information:

 - Details about the spouses (full name, date of birth, address at time of marriage, occupation)